XiansAiPlatform/XiansAi.PublicDocs/docs/1-getting-started/3-adding-capabilities.md

 2. Implement the required functions for capabilities
 3. Describe the functions that will be available to the bot

-Here's an example of a simple capability class:
+Here's an example of a simple capability class using static methods:

 ```csharp
 using XiansAi.Flow.Router.Plugins;